• Skip to primary navigation

 Notes

-• Storage.
-Because these cookies are covered in dairy-based frosting, it's best to keep them stored in a single layer in an airtight container in the fridge.
+• Store these frosted cookies in a single layer in an airtight container in the fridge.

-• You can let them chill for a few hours until solid and then layer them in a container between sheets of parchment paper or wax paper to help prevent the cookies from sticking together.
-Keep them stored in the fridge for up to a week.
+• For longer storage, let the cookies chill until solid, then layer them between parchment or wax paper sheets and store in the fridge for up to a week.

 Nutritional Information